-- Payments or reimbursements of medical expenses. - Payments for specific injuries or illnesses (such as the loss of the use of an arm or leg).
-The payments must be figured without regard to any period of absence from work.
+- Payments or reimbursements of medical expenses. - Payments for specific permanent injuries (such as the loss of the use of an arm or leg).
+The payments must be figured without regard to the period the employee is absent from work.

 Accident or health plan.
-This is an arrangement that provides benefits for your employees, their spouses, their dependents, and their children (under age 27) in the event of personal injury or sickness.
+This is an arrangement that provides benefits for your employees, their spouses, their dependents, and their children (under age 27 at the end of the tax year) in the event of personal injury or sickness.
 The plan may be insured or noninsured and doesn't need to be in writing.